mikehans/mh-id-au-nextjs/data/posts/cosmos-db-sdk-exercises.md

 Cosmos DB is one of the topics for the AZ-204 domain "Develop for Azure Storage".
 This article unpacks some of the lessons from exploring the scope of this requirement with respect to the SDK.

 As of the time of writing, I am yet to attempt the exam.
+The current version of the exam is the April 2023 update.

 ## Core SDK classes
 The following classes appear to be the key classes to understand: